By Alon Klayman, Threat Hunting Expert at Team Axon

 • Use practical examples, specifying different attack types and explaining how they can be identified

-• Explain all of the covered topics in a human-friendly language.
-We want to avoid using tons of complicated terms and hard to understand jargon.
+• Explain all of the topics covered in human-friendly language.
+We want to avoid using tons of complicated terms and hard-to-understand jargon.
 The motto of this series is “A good explanation is a simple explanation.”

-So, with that in mind, let’s get started with part one of The Human-Friendly Guide for Incident Response & Threat Hunting in Microsoft Azure!
+So, with that in mind, let’s start with part one of The Human-Friendly Guide for Incident Response & Threat Hunting in Microsoft Azure!

 What's included in Part 1: